9M2PJU/9M2PJU-LoS-Map/README.md

 This is an elevation map with other tools such as address search (geocoder) and a line drawing tool which will show the elevation changes along the line.

+The website for this application is https://radiocalculator.xyz/ No signup, no ads, no BS - just loine of sight calculation.

 ## License and Thanks